spack/spack/lib/spack/docs/pipelines.rst

 a runner, the ``.gitlab-ci.yml`` is written to disk.

-The short example provided above would result in the ``readline``, ``ncurses``, and ``pkgconf`` packages getting staged and built on two different runners.
-The runner named ``spack-cloud-centos`` (the names have no meaning, and can be anything) will be assigned to build all three packages for ``centos7``, while the ``spack-cloud-ubuntu`` runner will be assigned to build the same set of packages for ``ubuntu-18.04``.
+The short example provided above would result in the ``readline``, ``ncurses``, and ``pkgconf`` packages getting staged and built on the runner chosen by the ``spack-k8s`` tag.
+In this example, we assume the runner is a Docker executor type runner, and thus certain jobs will be run in the ``centos7`` container, and others in the ``ubuntu-18.04`` container.
 The resulting ``.gitlab-ci.yml`` will contain 6 jobs in three stages.
-Once the jobs have been generated, the presence of a ``--cdash-credentials`` argument to the ``spack ci generate`` command would result in all of the jobs being put in a build group on CDash called "Release Testing" (that group will be created if it didn't already exist).
+Once the jobs have been generated, the presence of a ``SPACK_CDASH_AUTH_TOKEN`` environment variable during the ``spack ci generate`` command would result in all of the jobs being put in a build group on CDash called "Release Testing" (that group will be created if it didn't already exist).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Optional compiler bootstrapping